ruggi/konf/README.md

 Get the package with `go get github.com/ruggi/konf`, then use it like this:

+### Loading

+You can load a configuration file into a struct with the `konf.Load` function:

 ```go
 type Config struct {
 	Address string `json:"address" yaml:"address" env:"ADDRESS"`